EIvimeyCook/READMEBuilder/README.md

 | Logical | counts of `TRUE`, `FALSE`, and `NA` |

-Files that look tabular by extension but do not parse cleanly (for example a prose `.txt`) are quietly skipped and offered as free-text instead, so a single odd file never stops the app.
+Files that look tabular by extension but do not parse cleanly (for example a prose `.txt`) are quietly skipped and offered as free-text instead.

 ## What the output looks like